Koukobin/Ermis/ErmisServer/README.md

 ## Overview

-**Ermis-Server** is an open-source, Java-based server-side application that handles communication and message routing for the Ermis platform designed for scalability and security.
+**Ermis-Server** is an open-source, Java-based backend application that handles everything related to the server-side for the Ermis platform, — including communication, message routing, and data sync —, designed with scalability and security in mind.

 ## Key Features